Jamaican authorities back Russia's failed attempt to have doping ban lifted

 Last November's "Time for Change" proposals were aimed at moving athletics forward from a tainted period in the sport's history, encouraging greater integrity and disciplinary functions, along with giving a greater voice to athletes in the organization and promoting gender balance.

-(Story corrects to 166 countries voting in favor in paragraph 2, changes byline.)
+(Story corrects to 166 countries voting in favor in paragraph 2.)

 Editing by Julian Shea